- Evaluate your financial history and credit score, then work to correct any imperfections or mistaken records.

 - Practice better spending habits and clean up your bank accounts (all unverified deposits may require additional documentation).

-- Work with your lender to set yourself up for success even if the unexpected (like your car biting the dust) should happen.
+- Work with your mortgage consultant to set yourself up for success even if the unexpected (like your car biting the dust) should happen.

 Review your credit report

 You’ve probably heard this before — your credit score is important.
-Whether you’re buying your first condo or house , lenders will use this to gauge your creditworthiness.
-Although it’s possible to get a mortgage even if you have a low credit score, a lower score can affect your loan terms and could increase your monthly payments.
-By maintaining the highest credit score possible, you could save a lot of money over the long-term.
+Whether you’re buying your first condo or upgrading to a new house, lenders will use this score as one way to gauge your creditworthiness.
+Although it may be possible to get a mortgage even if you have a lower credit score, a lower score can affect your loan terms and may increase your monthly payments.
+By maintaining the highest credit score possible, you could save a lot of money over the long term.

 Paying your bills on time will lead to a higher credit score.
 So, make it easy on yourself by organizing your payments.
-Turn on your calendar notifications or highlight important dates in your planner to remind yourself when it's time to pay bills.
+Turn on your calendar notifications, set up automatic payments or highlight important dates in your planner to remind yourself when it's time to pay bills.
 These small changes will help you avoid late payments.

 It’s also a good idea to get a copy of your free credit report.
 Once the report is in your hands, look for errors — a missed payment that was made on time or an account that is mistakenly listed under your name can be corrected by contacting your credit agency.

-The three main credit agencies are Experian, Equifax and TransUnion.
+The three main credit agencies are Experian, Equifax and TransUnion(1).
 They recommend that you file any credit disputes with them online:

 Calculating your debt-to-income ratio is paramount to getting the most favorable terms for your loan.